 Rare complications include scarring, burns, and infections.
 These are usually a consequence of improper laser device use or underlying health conditions.

-Learn more with the Certificate Courses in Aesthetic Medicine
+Would you like to take a laser tattoo removal course?
+Learn more with the Certificate Courses in Aesthetic Medicine.

 - Vaidya T, Hohman MH, Kumar D D. Laser Hair Removal.
 2021 Aug 1.
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan–.
 PMID: 29939638.

 - Henley JK, Zurfley F, Ramsey ML.
 Laser Tattoo Removal.
 2021 Jul 23.
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan–.
 PMID: 28723036.

 - Eklund Y, Rubin AT.
 Laser tattoo removal, precautions, and unwanted effects.
 Curr Probl Dermatol.
 2015;48:88-96. doi: 10.1159/000369191.
 Epub 2015 Mar 26.
 PMID: 25833629.

 One comment on “[7 min read] Laser for hair and tattoo removal”